Rice production in Haiti: Trade liberalization

-Some are advocating for the investigation of US companies selling rice at unfair prices as most rice imports are handled “by a single US corporation – American Rice Inc. – which as enjoyed an almost monopolistic position in Haiti.”
+Some are advocating for the investigation of US companies selling rice at unfair prices as most rice imports are handled "by a single US corporation – American Rice Inc. – which as enjoyed an almost monopolistic position in Haiti."
 There was study done on agriculture and food price policy in Haiti that provides a defense for those in favor of trade liberalization.
 There are those supporting the notion that lowering rice tariffs has been a benefit to the Haitian community.
 The study showed, researched in 1999, that urban areas lived with better means when retail prices were lower resulting from lower rice tariffs.
 Food prices in Haiti have been seen as stable, claimed by the IMF, because of the cheap American rice swarming the coasts.
 In addition, the IMF firmly states their doubt that raising import tariffs would achieve improved rates of rice production in Haiti.
+In late February 2024, United States rice exports to Haiti were found to contain nearly twice the average amount of arsenic and cadmium that is in locally-grown rice.
+Almost all imported rice samples exceeded the United States Food and Drug Administration's recommendation for children's consumption.